Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 ### Spying on the terminology server

 The dual check is implemented using a proxy server that relays requests to the actual terminology server(s).
 A bonus feature of this proxy is that it can be used to inspect all calls from the FHIR Validator.
-To do so, add the `-inspect-tx` flag afther the docker-compose command and point your web browser at `http://localhost:8081`.
+To do so, add the option `-p 8081:8081` and the `-inspect-tx` flag to the docker-compose command and point your web browser at `http://localhost:8081`:

+  > docker-compose [-f path/to/docker-compose.yml] --env-file path/to/nts-credentials.env run --rm -p 8081:8081 validate --inspect-tx

 Note that, when using this flag, the workflow execution doesn't end automatically so that the proxy web interface can still be used after all tools have finished.
 The workflow should be manually stopped using Ctrl+C. (And yes, this is what the `--inspect-tx` flag _actually_ does; the proxy can be accessed without this flag as well, but it will shut down too quickly to be useful).